byronpendason/byronpendason.github.io/young_penda.md

 "Just be careful, Penda.
 Seventeen winters[^seventeen] is far too young to be on your king's bad side."

-[^seventeen] The Anglo-Saxons often measured years by winters passed.
+[^seventeen]: The Anglo-Saxons often measured years by winters passed.
 Penda being 17 years old places this story at about 623 CE, assuming Penda began his reign in 626 CE when he was 20 years old.
 (There is debate about what year Penda began his reign, and how old he was, as the sources don't always line up.)

 Penda smiled at him, "My gods go with me, just as surely as your god goes with you.[^religion]"